+Both the Complainant/Victim and the Respondent may appeal the decisions reached by the Title IX Investigators and the Lead Title IX Investigator with regard to the sanctions imposed.
 The Complainant/Alleged Victim may appeal a finding that there has been no Policy violation, which appeal must be filed within seven (7) calendar days after receipt of the Notice of Outcome regarding the decision finding no Policy violation.
-The Respondent may appeal a finding that there has been a Policy violation as well as the severity of the sanctions imposed, which appeal must be filed within seven (7) calendar days after receipt of the Notice of Outcome regarding the sanctions being imposed.
+The Respondent may appeal a finding that there has been a Policy violation, which appeal must be filed within seven (7) calendar days after receipt of the Notice of Outcome regarding the sanctions being imposed.
+Both the Victim and the Respondent may also appeal the nature and extent of the sanctions imposed, which appeal must be filed within seven (7) calendar days of receipt of the Notice of Outcome regarding the sanctions being imposed.

 A request for additional time to appeal may be submitted to the Appellate Officer so long as it is requested within 72 hours of receipt of the applicable Notice of Outcome letter.
-The Appellate Officer will determine if reasonable cause exists for granting additional time and will send notice simultaneously to the parties if an extension is granted.
+The Appellate Officer will determine if reasonable cause exists for granting additional time and will simultaneously notify the parties of their decision.
+If an extension is granted for one party, it should be granted for the other(s).

 At the close of the period of time in which to file an appeal, the Appellate Officer will notify the other party that an appeal has been filed.
-If there has been a request by the Respondent and decision made to stay any sanctions pending appeal, the Appellate Officer will notify the Victim of that decision as well.
+If there has been a request by the Respondent and decision made to stay any sanctions pending appeal, the Appellate Officer will notify the Victim of that decision.